robinbreast/vscode-cyagen/README.md

 ## Features

 File generator to reduce the manual efforts to prepare another scripting files which contains C code identifiers from a given C source file.
+The default embedded templates are to generate [GoogleTest](https://google.github.io/googletest/) scripts.

 - Scan C source file using the simple pattern matching to capture its identifiers in the code
 - Generate text based files by rendering the given set of template files (`*.njk`, in `nunjucks` format).